choutkamartin/next-payload-monorepo-docker/README.md

 ```json
 "generate:types": "cross-env PAYLOAD_CONFIG_PATH=src/payload.config.ts payload generate:types && yarn copy:types"
 ```

+## Optional changes (to match this example)
+### Payload CMS
+Let's create simple `page` collection.
+Change the `Examples.ts` collection to `Pages.ts` and change the content to the one in this example.

+Add this collection to the `payload.config.ts`.

+### Next.js
+To make importing a bit easier, we can add `"baseUrl": "."` to the `compilerOptions` inside `tsconfig.json` for your Next.js application.

+Let's add component named `RenderBlocks` to our Next.js application.
+This component will correctly render specific blocks we get from Payload.

 ## How to use this monorepo with a Docker?
 TODO